Blog

 • Forbes

-Now think about what would happen if the brands targeted each other’s audience.
-How would the Hello Kitty audience feel about Forbes, Burton with Skittles, etc. Would it resonate?
-Would they get sales?
-Or would it be a waste of marketing dollars?
+Now think about what would happen if these brands targeted each other’s audiences.
+How would the Hello Kitty audience feel about Forbes?
+Burton with Skittles?
+Would it resonate?
+Would it drive sales?
+Or would it be a very expensive miss?

-Knowing who you should be talking to means you spend your marketing dollars where those people are—and you can’t do that without a well-defined audience persona.
+Knowing who you should be talking to means you spend your marketing dollars where those people actually are.
+And you can’t do that without a well-defined audience persona.

 How many audience personas should I have?

 Short answer: not too many.
-Otherwise you fall prey to that whole “everyone” issue again.
-The number of personas you have should be aligned with your brand strategy, which includes your brand’s objectives, mission and goals.
+Otherwise, you fall right back into that “everyone” trap.
+The number of personas you have should align with your brand strategy, your brand’s objectives, mission, and goals.

-Audience personas should be something you go back to often.
-Whether you’re launching a new campaign or thinking about doing a television commercial, these personas are there for you to go back to and reference, always asking, “what would make this person interested in this product launch” or “does this person watch TV or am I better off with social advertising?”
-Like a barometer for success, your personas will be there to guide your decisions.
+The key thing to remember?
+Audience personas aren’t a one-and-done exercise.
+Whether you’re launching a new campaign or weighing a television spot, come back to your personas often.
+Ask yourself: “What would make this person interested in this product?” or “Does this person even watch TV, or am I better off with social advertising?”
+Think of them as your north star, always there to guide smarter decisions.